Moranbong Band: Members

 In 2017 Hyon Song-wol (현송월), the leader of the band, was appointed to the Central Committee of the Workers' Party.
 In 2018, she led a four-person team which visited South Korea to discuss arrangements for the Winter Olympics.

-Veteran Pochonbo Electronic Ensemble composer and Merited Artist Hwang Jin Yong (황진영) also served as vice-director for the band until his death in January 24 2025.
+Veteran Pochonbo Electronic Ensemble composer and Merited Artist Hwang Jin Yong (황진영 (1959년)) also served as vice-director for the band until his death on 24 January 2025.

 Reception

 The band is immensely popular in North Korea, and visitors to the country have reported people dancing to Moranbong Band's songs in the streets and shops closing during television performances.

 One reviewer said, "The Moranbong girls are not what you'd expect from an unfashionably totalitarian regime where grey is the new grey.
 Their skirts are short, the hair is trendy, the music danceable.
 It could just about pass as a Eurovision entry from Azerbaijan."

 Another reviewer said, "We must take care, however, not to see these talented performers dressed in flashy costume as new archetypes for the New Modern Woman in the DPRK.
 According to Nicola Dibben's theorizing of the female representation in popular music, "It would be hopelessly naïve to declare that such tactics are exclusively empowering in their influence."
 Rather, the gender division of the performance as a whole—from the stage through the audience space—should be examined for context."

 A third commentator said, "If state propaganda is to be believed, the Moranbong Band's first performance was also meant to stimulate production in the textile sector, an important node of which Kim Jong Un and his female companion had visited the day before the ensemble's premiere in Pyongyang ...
 Consider the jewelry line-up on the Moranbong singers..."

 Another commentator said, "If a candidate exists that might represent the edge of a possible NK-pop invasion, it is surely the Moranbong Band, which debuted at a concert for Kim Jong Un in July 2012—not incidentally, the same month in which Psy's "Gangnam Style" was released."